Harshpsingh9/Atliq-Hospitality-Analysis/README.md

 Used Tools--> Excel,PowerBI

+Created following KPI's using DAX -

+-> Total Bookings

+-> Total Revenue

+-> Average Rating

+-> Total Capacity

+-> Total Successful bookings

+-> Occupancy %

+->Total Cancelled Bookings

+-> Cancellation Rate

+-> Revenue Loss

+Here we created 3 types of view -

+1- Executive view -  Executives are the top employees of companies.
+They're responsible for overseeing the operations, finances, and general direction of a business, corporation, or organization.
+                     Executive are responsible in taking decisions.

+2- Finance View -  Finance view is for finance related teams.Finance teams in an organization is responsible for managing and planning a company's financial resources to ensure the organization's growth and value.

+3-All Types Of Revenue View - I created this view to analyze Revenue Per Available Room (RevPAR) and calculate the average RevPAR effectively.

  What is the Outcome of this Analysis ?

 -> Mumbai generates highest revenue of 669 millions among all four cities.